-There were four sections to the data tion tool.
-Part I is comprised of sociocolldemographic variables in which the spondents answered a questionnaire aimed to collect information on the adolescent's details (age, sex, grade, ethnicity, and religion), parental factors (Mother's Educational Status, Father's Educational Status.
-Father's Occupation, and Mother's Occupation), and the living arrangement of the respondents.
-Part II uses Divya and Manikandan's designed parenting style questionnaire (2013).
-It used 30 items and for each, the respondents selected one of five options: strongly agree, agree, neither agree nor disagree, disagree and strongly disagree.
-5, 4, 3, 2 and 1 were used to score the various items.
-Part III is where the questionnaire's knowledge-related questions, which were designed to assess the adolescents' understanding of the principal sexual and reproductive health topics, were answered by the respondents.
-Part IV: Here, adolescentparent communication on a variety of topics was evaluated using the Weighted Topics Measure of Family Sexual Communication.
-It is comprised of 11 questions on a scale of 0 to 44 to measure the level of communication between the parent and adolescent regarding various aspects of sexual and reproductive health.
+There were four sections to the data collection tool.
+Part I: It comprises sociodemographic variables in which respondents answered a questionnaire aimed to collect information on the adolescent's details (age, sex, grade, ethnicity, and religion), parental factors (Mother's Educational Status, Father's Educational Status, Father's Occupation, and Mother's Occupation), and living arrangement of respondents.
+Part II: Use of Divya and Manikandan designed the parenting style questionnaire (2013).
+It has 30 items, and for each, respondents selected one of five options: strongly agree, agree, neither agree nor disagree, disagree and strongly disagree.
+5,4,3,2 and 1 were used to score the various items.
+Part III: The questionnaire's knowledge-related questions, which were designed to assess adolescents' understanding of the principal sexual and reproductive health topics, were answered by the respondents.
+Part IV: Adolescent parent communication on a variety of topics was evaluated using the Weighted Topics Measure of Family Communication.
+It comprises 11 questions on a scale of 0 to 44 to measure the level of communication between the parent and adolescent regarding various aspects of sexual and reproductive health.
 For the data collection, the self-administered technique was used.